When to Turn Down a Job Offer

 - How would you describe her management style?

-- What do you like most about his as manager?
+- What do you like most about her as a manager?

 - What type of mentoring have you received?